 - 1. A valid license file. - 2.
 The RLM server executable and utilities for your server platform. - 3.
 A file identifying AnyBody Technology for the RLM license server.
 This is referred to as an ISV definition file.
-This can be a platform independent server settings file (called anybodytch.set) or an executable (e.g. anybodytch.exe) for your specific server platform.
+This is a platform independent server settings file named anybodytch.set.

-Item 2 and 3 you can download from ⊅www.anybodytech.com/download.html? did=license_server.
+Item 2 and 3 you can download from @www.anybodytech.com/download.html? did=license_server.
 You must log onto the AnyBody Technology website to get to the download area.
 Reprise Software may deliver more and newer RML distributions than currently supported by AnyBody Technology.
 These can be downloaded from the Reprise Sofware website.